User Agreement for PayPal Services

 S8.1 If we reasonably determine, having considered all relevant circumstances, that you have abused the PayPal Seller Protection Policy, we may at our sole discretion exclude you from the PayPal Seller Protection Policy or take any other actions pursuant to this Agreement.
 We will notify you if you are excluded.

 S8.2 If you receive payment under PayPal Seller Protection which you are not entitled or eligible to receive, the payments are repayable immediately by you and may be recovered as a debt due and payable to PayPal.
-PayPal may also exercise its rights under clause 12.2 and clause 12.3 in respect of any amounts payable by you under this clause.
+PayPal may also exercise its rights under clause 12 in respect of any amounts payable by you under this clause.

 What is the PayPal Buyer Protection Policy?

 S9.1 The PayPal Buyer Protection Policy applies to payments made using our Services.

 S9.2 If you are an eligible buyer, the PayPal Buyer Protection Policy can help you recover payments made in respect of certain items purchased where items are:

 - Not received; or

 S9.3 If your purchase meets the requirements for the PayPal Buyer Protection Policy, we will attempt to recover your payment from the seller.

 S9.4 If you have received any cash back, rebate, credit or other promotional incentive from us or any third party for a purchase eligible for the PayPal Buyer Protection Policy, you may only recover the amount of your payments less the value of the cash back, rebate, credit or other promotional incentive.